translations

 male company.

-or it’s straight to the grave.
+otherwise it’s straight to the grave.
 In the

 third hour, the beast awakes,